harrietty/harrietryder.co.uk/src/blog/looking-back-nov-2018.md

 title: Looking back at November
 date: 2018-12-01
 tags: [review, personal, life]
+description: My monthly end-of-month round-up, this time featuring lots of running, a night at the ballet, bash shell scripting and an engagement (mine!!)
 ---

 ![Autumn Colours on the Trans Pennine Trail](./nov-2018/trail.png)

 Wooo, it's the 1st December!
 This is super exciting because [Advent of Code](https://adventofcode.com/) for 2018 has just gone live, and this means 25 days of coding challenges to complete in the run-up to Christmas.
 I'm not joking, AoC really is a December highlight for me.
 I love how tough the problems get, and the limited timeframe for the advent calendar.
 It's easy to commit to because it's only 25 days (and I know I'm not gonna make it all the way anyway) and it's a great chance to practice raw problem solving skills.

 In other years, I've competed as part of a Northcoders team where we gave prizes for first, second and third place but this year I guess I'll just be competing against the global leaderboard (and Mauro), which means no prizes haha and not even any recognition because everyone else is really good.
 Some people literally complete the challenges before I've even had time to read them 🤷